Your 2024 Love & Sex Horoscope Is Here & It’s All About To Get Hot

 Cancer Sun & Rising:

-Once Jupiter, the Planet of Luck, enters Gemini on May 25, the focus shifts to your spiritual needs as a lover.
-If you’ve had the habit of giving more than you’ve been receiving, Jupiter in Gemini will help you vocalize your needs in your primary partnerships, and set boundaries if you feel taken for granted.
+Once Jupiter, the Planet of Luck, enters Gemini on 25th May, the focus shifts to your spiritual needs as a lover.
+If you’ve had the habit of giving more than you’ve been receiving, Jupiter in Gemini will help you vocalise your needs in your primary partnerships, and set boundaries if you feel taken for granted.
 Do not expect people to be mind readers.
 Get clear about what you need from them (and from your own self) to feel fulfilled — they’ll most likely find your assertiveness to be sexy and attractive.

 July is likely to be one of the most erotic months of the year for you.
-Not only will it be Cancer Season (and you’re very much in your element when the Sun’s in your sign), but the Cancer new moon on July 5 sets you up for a six-month chapter of sexual awakening.
-Venus’ entrance into Leo on July 11 helps you explore new sexual possibilities and positions, further amping up your self-confidence and sex appeal.
+Not only will it be Cancer Season (and you’re very much in your element when the sun’s in your sign), but the Cancer new moon on 5th July sets you up for a six-month chapter of sexual awakening.
+Venus’ entrance into Leo on 11th July helps you explore new sexual possibilities and positions, further amping up your self-confidence and sex appeal.

 AdvertisementADVERTISEMENT